All Data Structures Namespaces Files Functions Variables Typedefs Enumerations Enumerator Friends Macros Modules Pages

 To use the first UART interface for stdio instead, the stdio_uart module has to be enabled:

-USEMODULE=stdio_uart BOARD=sipeed-longan-nano make -C examples/hello-world flash
+USEMODULE=stdio_uart BOARD=sipeed-longan-nano make -C examples/basic/hello-world flash

 The stdio is then directly accessible through the first UART interface.
 If an external USB-to-UART interface is used, this interface is mapped to /dev/ttyUSB<n> on a Linux host, where <n> is the index of the UART interface, which is 0 by default.